Six To Go

 That night, the roasted Tom filled that need.
 And once filled, Dennis Bonn, the Black Panther, reverted to Dennis Bonn, the man.

-In the Hotel Harrow…in a room on the third floor…the transmogrification began again.
+the transmogrification began again.
 The pain, endurable because of its promise, ignited in his skull then spread slowly downward.
 Dennis Bonn stood before the mirror, eagerly watching his brow shrink and all but disappear above eyes that gradually narrowed into slanted slits with wild, yellow irises and thin, black pupils.
 Concurrently, his nose and jaw steadily elongated into a rounded snout; his lips thinned and turned in upon themselves.
 His mouth stretched backward, and he opened that mouth to watch his tongue thicken and turn a rubicund red.
 His teeth widened; his incisors swelled and lengthened into twin, curved ivory daggers.

 Man had become beast.